bburkey0425/boston_airbnb_analysis/README.md

 	- Distance from Boston
 		- _How does the distance from Boston effect price, number of guests allowed, property types, and room types?_

+**Major Insights**
+- Calendar: Being a notable college/university city, we notice a drastic increase in mean Airbnb listing prices in fall months correlating to leasing cycle of the larger Boston rental market.
+- Listings: Due to low Airbnb listing prices relative to traditionally expensive neighborhoods, high levels of overall visitor traffic, and a moderate amount of total listings, East Boston presents itself as an opportunistic neighborhood for potential hosts.